 - Remarks from your student's college dean or academic program director

-- Info on such topics as health, financial aid, community expectations, and counseling
+- Info on such topics as health, financial aid, career development, community expectations, counseling, and internships

 - A "Heart-to-Heart" talk with student Orientation Leaders